Last updated July 21st, 2018.

 Phnom Penh’s art-deco Central Market is the city’s most recognizable building.

 Daun Penh is the most central district of Phnom Penh.
 It’s home to the city’s central market and main commercial area, numerous government offices, the riverside area, and Wat Phnom.
-This is the first of three districts in Cambodia’s capital which look to grow the most over the long term.
+This is the first of three districts in Cambodia’s capital which should grow most over the long term.

-Moving westward, Phnom Penh’s financial district has all of the three tallest buildings in Cambodia with more soon to come.
-Street 110, the focal point of the CBD, sometimes has apartments for sale.
-Some of them have potential to be bought and resold at a premium to a large developer in the future.
+Moving west, Phnom Penh’s tallest buildings are in the financial district with more under construction.
+Street 110, the CBD’s focal point, sometimes has apartments for sale.
+They have potential to be resold at a premium to large developers in the future.

 This part of town won’t stay low-rise for long.
 It’s only a matter of time before office buildings and malls replace the colonial apartments which still remain.

 The area is also where Aeon, the city’s largest upscale mall, is located.
-Tons of development is happening.
 Chamkar Mon is quickly turning itself into central Phnom Penh’s nicest residential and commercial area.

 Chamkar Mon also has Cambodia’s largest casino right down the street from it.
-Even hotel brands such as the Shangri-La, which is scheduled to finish in 2019, are moving into this part of town to benefit from the coming tourist boom.
+Even hotel brands like Shangri-La, scheduled to open in 2019, are moving into this part of town and benefiting from the tourist boom.

 West of both Daun Penh and Chamkar Mon, further away from the riverside, 7 Makara is not as central (nor as pricey) as either.
-But some predict that this part of town is where much of Phnom Penh’s future expansion will take place as urbanization increases and the size of the city center grows.
+But some predict this part of town is where much of Phnom Penh’s future expansion will happen as urbanization continues.

 Numerous cafes are already starting to pop up.
 International brands like Cold Stone Creamery, Burger King, and Krispy Kreme are opening their first stores in the country.

-It’s not hard to see why 7 Makara could get swallowed up by the city center in the next decade.
-This would, of course, cause prices to increase to city center levels.
+You could easily see why 7 Makara will probably get swallowed up by the city center over the next decade.
+This would make prices increase to city center levels.